barbellfan/rustbook/README.md

 Note that all the projects will get built in the `target` folder in the root.
 Hopefully, none of the examples will have duplicate names.

 To add a project to the build, edit the `Cargo.toml` file in the root, and add the path to the `members` array.

+To run a project using the `tasks.json` config in Visual Studio Code, set the path to the project to the `default-members` array in the root `Cargo.toml`.
+Even though it is an array, I'm only putting one thing in there.